Corporation Income & Franchise Taxes

 Rate of Tax

-For taxable periods beginning on or after January 1, 2016 returns and payments are due on or before the 15th day of the fifth month following the close of an accounting period (May 15 for a calendar year).
-For prior periods, returns and payments are due on or before the 15th day of the fourth month following the close of an accounting period ( April 15 for a calendar year).top of page
+Returns and payments are due on or before the 15th day of the fifth month following the close of an accounting period (May 15 for a calendar year).top of page

 Corporation Franchise Tax